Joontae-Kim/Nuxt-Bootstrap-Dashboard/README.md

 # Nuxtrap

 > ✨ **Note:**  Nuxtrap is a private admin dashboard Project.
-But, you can use for develop your own dashaboard web application or extend by fork the repository.
+But, you can use to develop your own dashaboard web application or extend by fork the repository.